MIR-MU/ntcir10-math-converter/README.md

 NTCIR-12 MathIR format by splitting the dataset into paragraphs and redirecting the relevance judgements from elements to their ancestral paragraphs.
-As a result, the NTCIR-10 Math dataset, and relevance judgements can be easily used together with the NTCIR-11 Math-2, nad NTCIR-12 MathIR dataset, and relevance judgements in a single evaluation.
+As a result, the NTCIR-10 Math dataset, and relevance judgements can be easily used together with the NTCIR-11 Math-2, and NTCIR-12 MathIR dataset, and relevance judgements in a single evaluation.

 [paper:aizawaetal13-ntcir10]: https://ntcir-math.nii.ac.jp/wp-content/blogs.dir/23/files/2013/10/01-NTCIR10-OV-MATH-AizawaA.pdf (NTCIR-10 Math Pilot Task Overview, Proceedings of the 10th NTCIR Conference, June 18–21, 2013, Tokyo, Japan)